Self-tinting spectacle lenses: comfortable and relaxed vision for everyone

 BETTER VISION: Self-tinting lenses have been around for a long time.
 The way they switch from clear to dark almost seems like magic, but many wearers still consider them to be old-fashioned and unattractive.
 What does the latest generation of self-tinting lenses have to offer?
 And how are they an improvement on older models?

-Volker Gahr: Before embarking on the development of the ZEISS photochromic lenses known as PhotoFusion we asked eyeglass wearers to describe exactly what their ideal self-tinting lenses would look like and what qualities and features they would have.
+Volker Gahr: Before embarking on the development of the ZEISS photochromic lenses known as PhotoFusion we asked spectacle wearers to describe exactly what their ideal self-tinting lenses would look like and what qualities and features they would have.

 The top priority cited by wearers was the lenses' ability to react quickly to sunlight and to turn back from dark to clear indoors.
 The moment I walk outdoors into the sun the lenses should darken, and as soon as I step back inside they should go clear as fast as possible.
 It's hard to describe how unpleasant it is to go into a shop, for example, and suddenly be plunged into darkness!

 As far as your other point goes – the idea that self-tinting lenses are considered to be outdated or unfashionable – that is largely attributable to the problems experienced with older generations of self-tinting lenses.
 When these were supposed to go clear they seemed to spend ages in a kind of intermediate state.
-That made the brown variations of these older lenses appear slightly yellow in their clear state, which was considered rather unattractive cosmetically.
+That made the brown variations of these older lenses appear slightly yellow in their clear state, which was considered to be rather unattractive cosmetically.

 Modern self-tinting lenses are also expected to offer the same levels of UV and glare protection as normal sunglasses.

 These were the key features requested by customers that gave us the basis for developing PhotoFusion.
-And they also represent the key criteria that eyeglass wearers should be looking for and comparing when they buy self-tinting lenses.
+And they also represent the key criteria that spectacle wearers should be looking for and comparing when they buy self-tinting lenses.

 BETTER VISION: How do you make lenses react faster to changing light conditions?

-Volker Gahr: The secret lies in special photoactive molecules incorporated within the lens, which react to high-energy UV light.
+Volker Gahr: The secret lies in special photoactive molecules incorporated within the lens which react to high-energy UV light.
 When sunlight hits the lens it increases the surface area of these molecules which makes the lenses darken.
 The stronger the sunlight or UV light, the darker the lens gets.
 Take away the UV light and the molecules shrink back to their original size.

 Photoactive molecules are simply special chemical compounds that we have optimized for PhotoFusion lenses to ensure that they do their job as fast as possible.

 BETTER VISION: On the subject of UV light, do ZEISS self-tinting lenses really offer the same high level of UV protection as ZEISS sunglass lenses?
-Could I wear them even in extremely bright sunlight in the mountains, for example?
+Could I even wear them in extremely bright sunlight in the mountains, for example?

-BETTER VISION: Who can benefit from self-tinting lenses, in your opinion?
+BETTER VISION: Who can benefit from self-tinting lenses in your opinion?

 Volker Gahr: Self-tinting lenses offer comfortable and relaxed vision.
 Whether you're indoors or outdoors, they make sure your vision is just right.
-I would say self-tinting lenses are a great solution for anyone who spends a lot of time going in and out of buildings and who finds having to switch between two pairs of glasses a real hassle.
+So I would say self-tinting lenses are a great solution for anyone who spends a lot of time going in and out of buildings and who finds having to switch between two pairs of spectacles a real hassle.
 And obviously they are a particularly good choice for people who are sensitive to light because constantly screwing up your eyes can get very tiring and even lead to headaches in the most extreme cases.

 BETTER VISION: And to wrinkles...